amille90/osticket-prereqs/README.md

 </p>
 <br />
 Step 16: Go into remote desktop and add the osTicket-vm under add a pc.
-Make sure to paste the ip adddress within pc name box and in display name call it osTicket-vm then press save.
+Make sure to paste the ip address within pc name box and in display name call it osTicket-vm then press save.
 </p>
 <p>
 <img src="https://i.imgur.com/olfcXin.png"/>